When inflationary perturbations refuse to classicalise: the role of non-Gaussianity in Wigner negativity: Discussion

 There are several natural directions along which the present work can be extended.
 To place them in context, it is useful to situate our approach within the landscape of $\delta N$-based methods, which are all rooted in the separate-universe picture discussed in Sec.~\ref{sec:matchingprescription}.
 Within this landscape, one may broadly distinguish between the original $\delta N$ formalism, which describes a classical closed system, and its stochastic generalisation, which remains classical but treats the long-wavelength sector as an open system by coarse-graining at a fixed physical scale and incorporating backreaction from short-wavelength modes as they join the system.
 The framework developed here can be viewed as a quantum version of the separate-universe picture underlying the $\delta N$ formalism, since we work at fixed comoving scale within a closed, but fully quantum, system.
 This perspective immediately suggests two extensions: \begin{itemize} \item \textbf{Gradient corrections:} The separate-universe approach corresponds to the lowest-order approximation in a gradient expansion and therefore breaks down when these gradient terms become important, such as during sudden transitions away from the slow-roll attractor~\cite{Leach:2001}.
 Deviations from slow-roll behaviour are necessary in single-field models seeking to enhance small-scale power, a scenario of much theoretical interest and one in which genuinely quantum effects, such as interferences in the Wigner function, are expected to play a significant role.
 In this work, we have focused on the USR phase, but the inclusion of gradient corrections would enable the embedding of this USR phase in a realistic scenario that includes transitions from, and to, the SR attractor.
 Extensions of the classical and stochastic $\delta N$ formalisms incorporating gradient corrections have recently been explored in~\cite{Jackson:2023,Artigas:2024ajh,Briaud:2025ayt}.
 Developing an analogous extension within our fully quantum framework would be a natural next step.
+The generalisation to finite-$k$ is also necessary to compute the full momentum-space Wigner function, from which $n$-point functions (e.g. bispectrum, trispectrum in various configurations) could be constructed.
+This is also likely a prerequisite for identifying candidate observables.

 \item \textbf{Open-system effects:} Our analysis has thus far treated the system as closed and neglected environmental decoherence, which is expected to play an important role in the classicalisation of inflationary perturbations.
 A more realistic treatment should instead model the system as open, either through stochastic effects\footnote{This can be accomplished by coarse graining at a fixed physical -- rather than comoving -- scale.} associated with modes crossing into the system, or through coupling to an external bath representing other environmental degrees of freedom, such as entropic perturbations.
 One avenue towards investigating these effects without committing to a specific microphysical realisation of the environment is the open EFT of inflation~\cite{Salcedo:2024smn}, which extends the EFT framework to incorporate dissipation, noise, and decoherence.
 The master equations for the density matrix that these open theories provide can be unravelled into stochastic Schr\"odinger equations~\cite{Christie:2025knc}, and computing the Wigner function along their realisations should allow one to monitor environmental effects on quantum interferences. \end{itemize}